Typical0/Windows11-Debloat-Guide/README.md

 ## Stripping Windows 11 to barebone! (only for 21H2)

 To strip Windows 11 to barebones, you need to uninstall Windows Feature Experience Pack, which has most of the new features (XAML taskbar, start menu, Get Started app).
-After uninstall Feature Experience Pack, you won't be able to go back to the Windows 11 look, unless you reinstall Feature Experience Pack. **DO NOT DO THIS AT HOME AND ON YOUR MAIN COMPUTER.**
+After uninstalling Feature Experience Pack, you won't be able to go back to the Windows 11 look, unless you reinstall Feature Experience Pack. **DO NOT DO THIS AT HOME AND ON YOUR MAIN COMPUTER.**

 1. Install ExplorerPatcher or StartAllBack, and enable custom shell (Windows 10 taskbar and start menu in case of ExplorerPatcher, custom taskbar and start menu for SAB)
 2. Open up CMD with Administrator permissions, and type in: